 This book provides new ethnographic perspectives on the intersections between deportation, anxiety, and justice.
 As an instrument for controlling international migration, deportation policies may be justified by public authorities as measures responding to anxieties over (unregulated) migration.
 At...

-Erik Bleich, Irene Bloemraad, Els de Graauw
+Edited By Erik Bleich, Irene Bloemraad, Els de Graauw

 October 18, 2018